7 min read

 Some common tricks include:

-• Personal costs passed off as business expenses
+• Personal costs passed off as business expenses, often disguised through vendor-category mismatches.

 Without a strong policy, these things often slip through unnoticed—and they cost more than you think.